zoggy/ocaml-testrunner/README.md

 # ocaml-testrunner

-Simple framework to run tests and create test reports.
+Simple framework to run tests and create test reports for OCaml libraries.

 ## How it works